tolitsg/table-files/README.md

-copy files on one folder, then run [folder]/tb/tb.exe
+Copy all files on one folder
+Install VFP Runtime
+Run [folder]/tb/tb.exe